kdm9/2016-bodega-gbs/text/KDM_GBS-background-workflow.rst

 reads.
 Additionally, due to the rather inane requirement of Stacks that all reads be the same length, we need to enforce the truncation of long reads, and remove shorter reads.
-We use a tool of our own named gbsqc, but Trimmomatic and other similar tools will work just as well.
+We use a tool of our own named gbsqc, but Trimmomatic and other similar tools will work just as well (albeit with more duct-tape).
 As we have many files now, we need to loop over each of them.
 Since we have multiple cores to use, we can utilise GNU parallel instead of a simple for loop.

 .. code-block:: shell